cal101/cal_gdbstub/BlinkyTale1.md

     $fa38244010fcff3f0100000016000000201fff3f010000000000200010dcff3f150000000000000000000000d91f0040508efe3f088efe3f928cfe3f00000000807c10400b0000000000000002000000000000003200000000000000000000000000000000000000000000000000000000000000807c10400000000000000000200000000000000000000000fa382440000000004400000000000000000000001104000000001040000000000800000055152201000000000000000000000000000000009919af80#b8

 But he didn't understood it.
 He knew he needed someone to help him.
-The esp-open-sdk was caled to the rescue and it send `gdb` to help.
+The esp-open-sdk was called to the rescue and it send `gdb` to help.

 `gdb` told Blinky to exit the terminal and let him do his job.

-`gdb` spelled his magic words
+`gdb` called one of it's brothers:

     xtensa-lx106-elf-gdb build/app.out